NeuralWxMaps/EnsMemberAnalysis/index.md

 </table>

 <img src="https://user-images.githubusercontent.com/75145898/111527281-5dab9e00-8725-11eb-9b3b-29697141a94f.png">
-<p>Here is the Phase-Space plot of the 24 hour forecast, valid at 00z on March 15th (6 PM MDT on March 14th), showing most of the ensemble members clustered around the pattern at (48,13) and two more members clustered near (4,20).
-The largest cluster includes 23 members.
-The averages of the clusters are presented below the corresponding Phase-Space Pattern numbers.</p>
+<p>Here is the Phase-Space plot of the 24 hour forecast, valid at 00z on March 15th (6 PM MDT on March 14th).
+Nineteen ensemble members are clustered around node (1, 46).
+Two other small clusters are also shown, with 3 members in each one.
+The averages of the clusters are presented below the corresponding Phase-Space nodes.</p>

 <table border="1" cellpadding="1" cellspacing="1">
   <tr>